-Article 8 - Transfer of personal data to recipients within EMBL
+Article 17 - Transfer of personal data to recipients within EMBL

-The transfer of personal data within EMBL shall not be restricted on the mere ground of the data being transferred from one organisational entity to another or from one site to another.
-This provision shall not relieve the sender from requiring any form of data processing restriction from the recipient the data controller deems necessary.
+The transfer of personal data within EMBL shall not be restricted on the mere ground of the data being within EMBL or from one site to another.
+This provision shall not relieve the sender from complying with the principles laid down in Article 4 and requiring any form of data processing restriction from the recipient the data controller deems necessary.

-Article 9 - Transfer to recipients outside EMBL
+Article 18 - Transfer to recipients outside EMBL